|1950 Bedard & Donaldson #5, Georges Maranda (blank back)|

 Bedard & Donaldson's 114-player checklist shows an ambitious commitment for that era; only Bowman published sets of similar size in the American market prior to 1952.
 I think Bedard's 1951-52 hockey set sold well enough that adding baseball images seemed financially viable, but unfortunately no similar issues followed in later seasons.

-Value: I bought this VG version from a longtime dealer and friend for $20.
-FKW Century Old Cards lists singles for $10-20, and Legendary Auctions sold a near-set for $657.
+Value: I bought this VG version of #5 from a longtime dealer and friend for $20.
+I've seen online sites list singles in the past for $10-20, and Legendary Auctions sold a near-set for $657.
 (They're pretty rare, so prices are volatile, depending on how many collectors want a particular card.)